5 things to watch in the DeSantis-Newsom debate on Fox

 Florida Gov. Ron DeSantis (R) and California Gov. Gavin Newsom (D) are set to meet Thursday in a climatic debate following a growing rivalry between the two that has lasted months.

-DeSantis and Newsom will take the stage together for a 90-minute debate titled “DeSantis vs. Newsom: The Great Red vs. Blue State Debate,” moderated by Fox News host Sean Hannity.
+DeSantis and Newsom will take the stage together for a 90-minute debate titled “DeSantis vs. Newsom: The Great Red vs. Blue State Debate,” moderated by Fox News host Sean Hannity and airing starting at 9 p.m.
 With both men emerging as top figures within their parties on the national level, the event could be an opportunity for them to give a boost to their respective political careers.

 Here’s what to watch for in the long-awaited DeSantis-Newsom debate: